Starting your 1L year can seem overwhelming, but it doesn’t have to be! We’ve compiled some helpful housekeeping items below to help you get started.

 The Virtual Boot Camp will be held online over four evenings, August 10th – 13th, from 6:00 pm to 9:00 pm.
 It has been designed especially for incoming students who may not have substantial direct or detailed knowledge about the law school experience.
 The program is an opportunity to learn more about what law school will be like, what is taught in the 1L courses, and various approaches to studying.

 The PDLG Virtual Boot Camp is an optional program, and you are not required to participate.
 It is free and there is no application process – you need only sign up.
 More information is in the attached announcement and the sign up page is on the PDLG website, www.pdlg.net.

 Temple University offers a variety of parking options.
 PLEASE NOTE: You must obtain your student ID card (OWLcard) before you can sign up for parking.

-Current rates and a description of the parking options available to students can be found by visiting the Parking Services website and selecting Main Campus.
-Students who plan to drive to campus frequently should choose either the Guaranteed Access or Debit Card options.
+Current rates and a description of the parking options available to students can be found by visiting the Parking Services website and selecting Student Parking on Main Campus.
+Students who plan to drive to campus should choose either the Semester Commuter or Flex Parking option.
 For students who don’t plan to park on a regular basis, there is also an hourly lot.
 The option you choose will depend on how many days you expect to park.

 Currently, the university’s contract does not allow for part-time students to sign up for health insurance.
 However, given the structure of the evening division the Law School has been able to arrangement with the University Benefits Office to allow evening students who are paying flat rate tuition (as all our first year students do) to be eligible to purchase health insurance through the university plan.